 My 18th birthday

 Then I graduated, and I graduated well because I wanted to achieve the grades required to get into a London university.
 Of course, my family did not have the money to send me there, but my Dad raised me believing that anything is possible and that I had to at least try.
 First though, I wanted to travel (he had also been telling me my whole life that when I turned 18, I should leave Germany and explore the world).
 I booked an all-around-the-world-ticket to 10 countries.
 When I visited my family in Sudan, I realized that I could have been born the same girl in Sudan instead of Bavaria, and my life would have been fundamentally different.
-Sudanese people can hardly go anywhere as they do not get visas easily.
+Most Sudanese people can hardly go anywhere as they do not get visas easily.
 Girls do not even get Human Rights most of the time and growing up there, I might have been subjected to FGM.
-What a privilege to have a father who left and enabled me to be a German rather than a Sudanese citizen.

 Photos by Hannah Wolny, taken in Portsudan

-Similarly to this experience, living in Egypt for a year made it especially difficult to locate myself in a racist, sexist, ableist, homophobic world that is nonetheless ruled by money and passports.
-As a woman, as an African(looking) woman (something strange and often shameful in the un-African land of Egypt), I am constantly subjected to patronization and sexual harassment.
+Living in Egypt for a year made it especially difficult to locate myself.
+As a woman, as an African(looking) woman (something strange and often shameful in the un-African land of Egypt), I am subjected to patronization and sexual harassment.
 As a German whose bank account is full of Euros, I can do pretty much whatever I want.
 I can be a student living in an incredibly expensive flat with a cleaner, who goes to restaurants every day and spends hundreds of Egyptian pounds on dancing lessons.
 At the same time I can be spat at for wearing a t-shirt and be scared for my safety, because people cannot see that I hold many “white” privileges.
-Then again, I’m not black black, I am black but I am still light(er) and I dress like an American, not like a refugee, so I still received more “respect”/less discrimination than someone who had actually migrated from Sudan.
-Always stuck in the middle.
+Then again, I’m not black black, I am black but I am still light(er) and I dress like an American, not like a refugee, so I still face less discrimination than someone who had actually migrated from Sudan.

 Photo by Trina Cray

-Therefore, we must all understand that to make safe spaces where we are able to recognize privilege without letting it get in the way of seeing everyone as equal, we need to constantly re-evaluate our situation and be open to hearing about other people’s experiences.
-Sometimes that means putting our own needs second to those of others.
+I constantly re-evaluate my situation.
+Sometimes that means putting my own needs second to those of others.
 There is a hierarchy in oppression that we can only grasp through long and open conversations.
 While having these, it is important not to use our own experiences of being under-privileged in a certain context to negate the experiences of other under-privileged people.
 Coming back to Europe and following the debate about refugees, I see that people who have not left their comfort zone oftentimes take the world for granted the way it is and fail to understand that their issues do not even begin to compare to those of someone who has fled their country.